 “Volunteer health practitioner” is defined as a health practitioner who provides health or veterinary services, with or without compensation for those services, including an employee of the federal government.
 Practitioners who receive compensation pursuant to a preexisting employment relationship with a host entity or affiliate that requires the practitioner to provide health services in the District are not considered volunteer health practitioners unless the practitioner is employed by a disaster relief organization while an emergency declaration is in effect.
 D.C.
 Official Code § 7-2361.01(17).

 Nothing in D.C.
 Official Code §§ 7-2361.01 to -2361.12 precludes a health facility from waiving or modifying its credentialing and privileging standards if an emergency declaration is in effect.
 D.C.
 Official Code § 7-2361.06(a).

-11.3.1 Provision of Services during Declared Emergencies
+11.3.1 Provision of Services During Declared Emergencies

-While an emergency declaration is in effect, the Mayor may issue an order that limits, restricts, or otherwise regulates:
+During a declared emergency, the Mayor may issue an order that limits, restricts, or otherwise regulates:

 - The duration of practice by volunteer health practitioners;

 - The geographical areas in which volunteer health practitioners may practice;